Nfpa 70e Was Originally Developed At Osha's Request To Address

 • Emergency procedures.

-6. PPE Program: A robust PPE program should be in place to ensure that employees have access to appropriate PPE and know how to use it correctly.
+6. PPE Program: A solid PPE program should be in place to see to it that employees have access to appropriate PPE and know how to use it correctly.
 This includes:

 • Selecting the appropriate PPE for specific electrical hazards.